 The Vineyard

-Bob and his crew selectively prune and thin the vines throughout the growing season, working continually to nurture the health of the crop.
-Aurora’s olfactory prowess is vital in helping Larry determine when to begin tasting, cataloging and analyzing the clusters of fruit he collects from throughout the vineyard — sometimes several times a day, to Aurora’s delight.
-After walking the vineyards for over a decade, Larry and his canine apprentice have established definite biases for particular scents and flavors that determine which grapes will capture the robust, intense berry flavors that are Larry’s preferred signature for Sleeping Dog Wines.
+After walking the vineyards for over a decade, Larry and his canine associates have established definite biases for particular scents and flavors that determine which grapes will capture the robust, intense berry flavors that are the signature for Sleeping Dog Wines.
 These select grapes are then hand-picked and delivered across the road to the winery door.

 Larry & Aurora